brooth/jeta-site/mysite/home/markdown/inject.md

         }
     }

 <span class="label label-info">Note</span> In case of entity provider you must explicitly define factory methods via `@Constructor` annotation.
 Also, `staticConstructor` is used to create the provider, not entities.
-If it's needed to create entities via static factory method, just put `@Constructor` annotation on the static method.
+If it's needed to create entities via static factory method, add `@Constructor` annotation on it:

     :::java
     @MetaEntity(of = Producer.class)